 We’re pleased to welcome writers and teachers Clara Gillow Clark and K.L.
 Going to the blog today.
-They are co-faculty for our upcoming workshop Novel Beginnings: Building Strong Foundations for Your Novel and Your Career.
+They are co-faculty for our upcoming workshop Crafting a Successful Beginning for Your Novel.
 Here Kelly and Clara share their experiences and their process for beginning a novel.
 Where and how does it all begin?

 Kelly: I do a lot of research, even when writing fiction.
 In fact, I sometimes think I do too much.
 It’s very easy to put off starting the actual writing process by reading just one more book in the name of research.